 Mass spectrometers can perform MS/MS analysis in Data Dependent Acquisition mode (DDA) .
 DDA is also sometimes referred to as Information Dependent Acquisition mode (IDA), as illustrated in the figure above.

 In DDA mode, the mass spectrometer first selects the most intense peptide ions (top 10-15 peaks) in MS1.
 It then sends them one-by-one into the fragmentation analysis (MS2).

 Experience shows that DDA analysis of a complex peptide sample generates different protein identification results for identical technical replicates.
-In proteomics research you commonly see reports of protein identification results when 2 out of 3 technical replicates observe a given protein.
-In DDA mode of a complex sample the instrument does not have enough time to select all peptides for MS/MS analysis.
+In proteomics research, you commonly see reports of protein identification results when 2 out of 3 technical replicates observe a given protein.
+In the DDA mode of a complex sample, the instrument does not have enough time to select all peptides for MS/MS analysis.
 Instead, you only analyze the top 10-15 peptides.
-The instrument then decides on-the-fly which peptide to select – which creates variation from run to run .
+The instrument then decides on the fly which peptide to select – which creates variation from run to run .

 Advanced mass spectrometers can also perform Data Independent Acquisition (DIA).
 Then they fragment all peptides within a certain mass range in MS/MS. This instrument is not selecting individual peptides, and therefore the data acquisition in DIA-mode is more reproducible [4, 5].

 In HCP SWATH mode, the Sciex mass spectrometer divides the mass range into small mass windows.
 Eventually, there can be up to hundreds of windows.
 The instrument performs MS/MS analysis on all peptides in each window.
 With dynamic size mass windows, you will have small windows in areas with many peptides. – While larger windows in areas with few peptides .

-“The beauty of SWATH analysis is that you can acquire mass spectrometry data for all peptides without knowing what to look for”
+“The beauty of SWATH is that you can acquire data for all peptides without knowing what to look for”

-Interpretation of a complex HCP SWATH mass spectrum with fragmentation of multiple peptides requires comparison to an ion library with mass spectrometry data on known peptides.
-The ion library contains information about each peptide, including HPLC retention time, MS/MS data and amino acid sequence.
+Interpretation of a complex HCP SWATH mass spectrum with the fragmentation of multiple peptides requires comparison to an ion library with mass spectrometry data on known peptides.
+The ion library contains information about each peptide, including HPLC retention time, MS/MS data, and amino acid sequence.
 The ion library can be build using DDA analysis of the samples.
 Furthermore, you can expand the library with new data on more samples .